wasim-ahmed/RecursiveMake/README.md

 # RecursiveMake
-calling make file from a makefile
+an effort to understand recursive make. that is calling makefile from a makefile.